When you think of the planets in our universe today, you likely think of Earth and Mars. After all, they receive the most attention, right?

 There is, however, one planet that is close to Earth that does not receive nearly enough attention.
 Which one I hear you say?
 Well, Venus!

-Here are Living Cosmos, we’ve combed the internet to find you 29 of the most fascinating facts about planet Venus that you have to know!
+Here at Living Cosmos, we’ve combed the internet to find you 29 of the most fascinating facts about planet Venus that you have to know!

 Without further ado, let’s get started!